-I've had this soup planned for a while now, and oddly enough this last weekend some butternut squash soup was served to me at The King's Feast of The Texas Renaissance Festival.
+The first time I intended to make this soup, I had it planned for a while , and oddly enough a similar butternut squash soup was served to me at The King's Feast of The Texas Renaissance Festival.
 I had never had butternut squash soup before then, but I immediately fell in love.
 It was thick and rich and served with some sort of toasted seed and herb topping.

 It was such a good soup that I thought I would have dreams about it that night.